palmdrop/dwm/README.md

 * disable fullscreen on focus loss - mitigates confusion when a new client is opened while another one is in fullscreen
 * different borders for tiled and floating clients - mostly used for having no borders for floating windows.
 * next unoccupied tag - a few functions for viewing and tagging the next unoccupied tag
+* compacttags - function for removing gaps between used tags, i.e, if tag 2 and 4 are occupied, after applying this function, 1 and 2 will be occupied instead.

 # Keybinds
 See config.def.h.
 Although they are quite personal and probably not sensible to other people.